Moving to Poland: Expat Registration Guide

 Apply for the student visa at the Polish embassy or consulate in your country.
 After arrival, if your course lasts more than 90 days, apply for a Zezwolenie na Pobyt Czasowy (temporary residence permit) at the Urzad Wojewodzki in the region where you are studying.

-GOOD TO HAVEEU + Non-EUThe Profil Zaufany is Poland's national digital identity used to access government services online, including ZUS, the Tax Administration (Krajowa Administracja Skarbowa), and commune offices.
-It acts as a qualified electronic signature for all official documents and applications submitted through ePUAP and other government platforms.
+GOOD TO HAVEEU + Non-EUTrusted Profile (Profil Zaufany / ePUAP) in Poland: Set up as soon as you have a PESEL and Polish address, required for most Polish government online services.
+Poland's national digital identity system, used to access online government services including ZUS, tax authority (Krajowa Administracja Skarbowa), and commune offices.
+The Profil Zaufany acts as a qualified electronic signature for official documents and applications submitted online.

 - PESEL number